 Take your first step by scheduling a consultation with Dr. Duffy here.

 Your dental health is an important component to your overall health and wellbeing.
 For many, dental implants are the best solution for properly restoring broken and/or missing teeth, caused by injury or decay.
 They are a secure, stable and natural-looking replacement that should last the rest of your life.

 The best candidates for dental implants are generally in good health, have healthy gums and do not use tobacco.
 Following the procedures, our patients enjoy being able to eat anything, speak naturally and sport a smile that is supported by the bone structure nature intended.

-- In the final stage, we develop your new crown or bridge which will be permanently attached to your implants, or the adaptation of your new or existing denture to them.
-These require an “abutment” at the top of each implant screw.
-The abutments will shape the gums for better health and appearance, and connect to and hold the crowns, bridges, or dentures in place.
-So the “dental implant” is itself also three parts: implant, abutment, and restoration.
+• Step three: in this “restoration” stage, we develop your new crowns or bridge-supported crowns which will be permanently attached to your implants.
+For some, this means we will place the adaptation of your new or existing denture to your implants.
+An “abutment” is placed at the top of each implant screw.
+The abutments will shape the gums for better health and appearance, and hold the crowns, bridges, or dentures in place.
+So, each “dental implant” is itself also three parts: implant, abutment, and restoration.

 Learn more about dental implants:

 Dr. Duffy will study your digital X-rays and other imaging, examine your mouth, discuss any health issues and hear your questions.
 He will then suggest what are the best options for you.
 Additionally, he will review any risks, and answer your further questions.
 Depending upon your thoughts about which solutions are best, he may have you see our carefully selected and highly trained oral surgeon to discuss the seating of the implants.
 After all, this is an investment in time, energy and financial resources.
 Our priority for you is that you love your results!